PeqNP/ays-agent/docs/usage.md

 This will send resource usage every 60 seconds, instead of the default of 5 minutes.

-## Monitor an Application
+## Monitor a Program

-Using the `--script` option you can report one or more values of your application's state.
+Using the `--monitor-program` option you can report one or more values of your application's state.

 Here's an example where we return a `1`, if the application is running, or `0`, if not running: